Judecoin/pos-evolution/service-node-security-backup.md

 Before responding, check:

-- Is the sender using an official domain?
+- Is the sender using an community domain?
 - Is the message asking for private keys or seed phrases?
 - Is there a suspicious link?
 - Is the message trying to create urgency?
-- Can the identity be confirmed through official GitHub or official channels?
+- Can the identity be confirmed through GitHub or community channels?

 Never provide private keys, seed phrases, wallet files, or server access files through email.